Janice Ser Huay Lee

 |

 Stuart W. Smith Stuart was a postdoc under the Tier 2 peatland restoration grant and worked on understanding peatswamp tree-planting survivability rates, experimental work on plant functional traits in swamp forests, and spatial analyses of revegetated field sites.
-Stuart is a Lecturer at the University of Brighton. |
+Stuart was a Lecturer at the University of Brighton and now a senior researcher at the James Hutton Institute. |

 |